dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Topology

-The CSI Unity driver version 1.4 and later supports Topology which forces volumes to be placed on worker nodes that have connectivity to the backend storage.
+The CSI Unity driver supports Topology which forces volumes to be placed on worker nodes that have connectivity to the backend storage.
 This covers use cases where users have chosen to restrict the nodes on which the CSI driver is deployed.

 This Topology support does not include customer-defined topology, users cannot create their own labels for nodes, they should use whatever labels are returned by the driver and applied automatically by Kubernetes on its nodes.